KMCH Anatomy Block

 The Project Owner

-Katihar Medical College and Hospital was founded in 1987 in Katihar, Bihar.
-The college offers undergraduate and postgraduate courses in medicine and is affiliated to Patna University.
-In 2018, the trust established Al-Karim University, Katihar, which is recognized by the UGC.
-Katihar Medical College was inducted into the university soon after its establishment.
+Katihar Medical College and Hospital, established in 1987 in Katihar, Bihar, is a premier medical institution offering undergraduate and postgraduate programs in medicine.
+It is affiliated with Patna University and governed by the Al-Karim Educational Trust.
+In 2018, the trust also founded Al-Karim University, recognized by the UGC, under which Katihar Medical College now operates.

 The Challenges